erohtar/Dasherr/README.md

 This is an array of any number of widgets on your dashboard (single or multiple instances of each)

 #### Glances
-To keep with the minimal design and stay light on resources, there's only one type of widget currently supported - Glances.
+To keep with the minimalist theme and stay light on resources, there's only one type of widget currently supported - Glances.

 Configurable settings:
 - `name` - (Optional) If set, it'll show a title for this widget